rdturnermtl/bbo_challenge_starter_kit/README.md

 The optimizer has a total of 90 seconds compute time for making suggestions on each problem (32 steps with batch size of 8); or ~2.8 seconds per suggestion batch.
 Optimizers exceeding the time limits will be cut off from making further suggestions and the best optima found before being killed will be used.
+Participant teams will be limited to one submission per day.
 These timing limits are subject to change prior to the launch date.

 ### Non-PyPI dependencies